Caroline DeLisle

-Caroline Marie DeLisle (born March 22, 2000) is an American professional soccer player who plays as a Goalkeeper for Damallsvenskan club IFK Norrköping.
-She played college soccer for the UCF Knights, where she holds the program record for career shutouts.
+Caroline Marie DeLisle (born March 22, 2000) is an American professional soccer player who plays as a goalkeeper for the Houston Dash of the National Women's Soccer League (NWSL).
+She played college soccer for the UCF Knights, where she set the program record for career shutouts.
+She has previously played for IFK Norrköping in Sweden.

 Early life

 DeLisle was raised in Tampa, Florida, where she attended Paul R. Wharton High School.
 After playing center back in her youth, DeLisle switched positions to goalkeeper due to her lack of speed and the opportunity to make diving plays.
 A former multi-sport athlete, DeLisle played varsity soccer, volleyball, and flag football in high school before dedicating herself completely to soccer at age sixteen.
 She won MVP honors in her sophomore year and was a team captain in her last two years at Wharton.
 DeLisle also was part of the all-state team as a Junior and twice named to the all-conference first team.
-DeLisle completed her high school career with 76 appearances and as the record-holder in saves.
+She completed her high school career with 76 appearances and as the record-holder in saves.
 Outside of school, DeLisle also played club soccer for the West Florida Flames.